josephbudd/kickwasm/README.md

-# kickwasm version 3.1.0 experimental because syscall/js is experimental
+# kickwasm version 4.0.0 experimental because syscall/js is experimental

 I didn't realize that the go syscall/js package was experimental.
 With go version 1.12 I found that out the hard way.

 There fore **Kickwasm is EXPERIMENTAL**.
 Its current primary scope is to keep up with the changes in the EXPERIMENTAL go syscall/js package.
 Kickwasm is currently compatible with go version 1.12.

+## Framework changes in version 4.0.0

+Now the entire application is compiled into a single executable that you can distribute.

+So the build process hasn't changed.
+However there is a tiny change to how you will edit serve.go to handle your added url paths.
+It's really the same but with a call to a different func name.

 ## Framework changes in version 3.1.0